timgrossmann/StorageSystem/README.md

 ```

 <p><b>Problem</b>: On the Pi, the user.home/Desktop is not the Desktop you get displayed when starting up the Pi. <br />
 <b>Solution</b>: You can create a soft link of the file on the user.home/Desktop to the file you created on your visible Desktop.
-Once your programm changes the user.home/Desktop file, since you linked them, the one on your visible Deskotp will also be changed.
+Once your program changes the user.home/Desktop file, since you linked them, the one on your visible Desktop will also be changed.
 This is done like this:</p>

 ```bash
 ln -s {target-filename} {symbolic-filename}